ItsKris1/social-network/audit_checklist.md

 #Profile
 Try opening your own profile.
-[ ] Does the profile displays every information requested in the register form, apart from the password?
+[x] Does the profile displays every information requested in the register form, apart from the password?
-*If nickname provided only nickname is shown, not First and Last name.
+-Works-*If nickname provided only nickname is shown, not First and Last name.
 Not sure if that counts as - display every info requested*

 Try opening your own profile.
 [x] Does the profile displays every post created by the user?